bikram20/Kubernetes-for-Machine-Learning/README.md

 - Data Scientists building and finetuning models as a product.
 This is not relevant to you.
 - **Engineers looking to build/operate/learn about ML infrastructure and processes.
 This is for you.**

-We'll use MicroK8s on Ubuntu 22.04, primarily on Paperspace by DigitalOcean, giving you real-world experience in managing ML workflows in Kubernetes.

 We'll use MicroK8s on Ubuntu 22.04, primarily on [Paperspace](https://www.paperspace.com) by [DigitalOcean](https://www.digitalocean.com), giving you real-world experience in managing ML workflows in Kubernetes.

 Why MicroK8s?